oconnorjohnson/Portfolio/README.md

 # Portfolio

-Portfolio is a web-based recollection of my work and lessons learned.
+A web-based recollection of my work and lessons learned.

 [Visit the deployed site here:](insertlinkhere)